 Additionally, the calf muscles themselves being stronger, would mean they would be able to absorb impact forces directly, again taking the load off the tibia.

-This alternative explanation, again implicates the tibia itself.
-With this hypothesis suggesting that the problem arises via micro-trauma to the bone, due to repeated bending or bowing of the tibia.
+This alternative explanation for why shin splints occurs, again implicates the tibia itself.
+This hypothesis suggests that the problem arises via micro-trauma to the bone, due to repeated bending or bowing of the tibia.

 It is well known in engineering, that when you load a long, narrow structure (like the tibia) axially, e.g. place a force through the centre of the object, lengthwise, it will result in bending moments at the structure’s lowest cross-sectional area (the narrowest part).
 The narrowest part of the tibia is the distal third where symptoms of shin splints are commonly felt.